demisto/content/Packs/FeedTAXII/Integrations/FeedTAXII/README.md

 Ingests indicator feeds from TAXII 1.x servers.
-This integration was integrated and tested with version xx of TAXIIFeed
+This integration was integrated and tested with version 1.1.1 of TAXIIFeed

 ## Configure TAXII Feed on Cortex XSOAR